 - Bring your own testers for free – All monthly plans allow you to use your own participants for your study at no extra cost.

-Cons of Loop11 compared to UserTesting
+Loop11 Cons compared to UserTesting

-- Plans are cheaper when paying annually.
+- Plans are cheaper when paid annually.

 - All plans include a 14-day free trial.